srcfl/srcful-documentation/docs/developer/hardware.md

 ```

 ### Location
-The location for a gatway is important from a validity standppint.
-The netwok relies on accurate positions of resources, to e.g. know that a resource is part of a particular area.
+The location for a gateway is important from a standpoint of validity.
+The Network relies on accurate positions of resources, to e.g., know that a resource is part of a particular area.

-Setting the location for a gatway is based on a signature from the owning wallet (see Inception above).
+Setting the location for a gateway is based on a signature from the owning wallet (see Inception above).
 The gateway hardware/keys are not part of this, and this part can thus be handled in different ways.
-The Sourceful Energy App offer setting the location of a device for all gateways a wallet has been paired with.
+The Sourceful Energy App offers setting the location of a device for all gateways a wallet has been paired with.

 ## User Experience
 The user experience of onboarding can vary depending on the level of integration desired.
-Basically it is up to each gateway firmware to provde the means for:
+Basically, it is up to each gateway firmware to provide the means for:

-1. Network connectivity - most devices would need some kind of network access e.g. wifi credentials.
+1. Network connectivity - most devices would need some kind of Network access, e.g., WiFi credentials
 2. Inception
 3. Location (Optional)

 ### Local Interface
-This in the simplest form this is handled via the gateway itself, via a local interface e.g. an internal webpage.
+In the simplest form, this is handled via the gateway itself, via a local interface, e.g., an internal webpage.
 This may be sufficient for a deeply technical product, possibly with other complex configuration of connected devices etc. The main caveat for a unified user experience in this case is the integration of the wallet key.
-There are however modules for most popular web frameworks that can handle this seamlessly.
-In the simplest case the user will need to copy paste the wallet public key into the local interface.
-Depending on needs the local interface can be as advanced as needed and provide a full user experience by utilizing the data egress of the SEN network to do visualizations etc.
+There are, however, modules for most popular web frameworks that can handle this seamlessly.
+In the simplest case, the user will need to copy paste the wallet public key into the local interface.
+Depending on needs, the local interface can be as advanced as needed and provide a full user experience by utilizing the data egress of the SEN Network to do visualizations etc.

 ### Bespoke App
-For a more non-technical user experience a bespoke app that communicates with the gatweway may be developed.
+For a more non-technical user experience, a bespoke App that communicates with the gateway may be developed.

 ### Sourceful Energy App
-The onboarding may be integrated into the Sourceful Energy App (SEA) for a seamless experience into the network.
-Using the SEA the user can always set location of an owned gateway.
-The SEA also offers network connectivity, inception integration of the gateway, and a walletless mode (for users that do not have a separate crypto wallet) but this requires additional functionality in the gateway firmware.
+The onboarding may be integrated into the Sourceful Energy App (SEA) for a seamless experience into the Network.
+Using the SEA, the user can always set location of an owned gateway.
+The SEA also offers Network connectivity, inception integration of the gateway, and a walletless mode (for users that do not have a separate crypto wallet) but this requires additional functionality in the gateway firmware.

 ### Network Connectivity
-TODO: Describe the how wifi can be provisioned in the app, e.g. qr code, default network ssid, and/or ble?
+TODO: Describe how WiFi can be provisioned in the App, e.g., QR code, default Network SSID, and/or BLE?

 ## Inception
 The gateway should expose a REST endpoint that accepts the wallet public key.
-This endpoint should be accessible via ble or local network access via mdns.
+This endpoint should be accessible via BLE or local Network access via mDNS.

 ```
 POST api/initialize